MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex1_retention_policies.md

 1. Once your policy is created select **Done** on the **You successfully created a retention policy** page.

 You have successfully created a retention policy that retains items across key Microsoft 365 locations for three years from the date of last modification.
-This policy can take up to 24 hours to be apply in your tenant, but you can proceed to the next step.
+This policy can take up to 24 hours to be applied in your tenant, but you can proceed to the next step.

 ## Task 2 – Create a Teams retention policy with specific user selection